Robert E. Kraut: Background

 Robert Kraut graduated Phi Beta Kappa from Lehigh University in 1968 and received his Ph.D. in social psychology from Yale University in 1973.
 He joined the sociology faculty at the University of Pennsylvania in 1972 and moved to Cornell University in 1974.

 In 1980, Kraut joined Bell Labs as a visiting scientist and departed Cornell in 1981 to become a full-time scientist working in Bell's Interface Planning group.
 Following the 1984 Bell System divestiture, he worked in the Behavioral Science research group at Bell Communications Research (Bellcore) and later became the director of the Interpersonal Communication research.
 During his tenure at Bell, Kraut was also a visiting lecturer and fellow at Princeton University.
 In 1993, Kraut left Bellcore and accepted a full-time faculty appointment at Carnegie Mellon University as a professor of social psychology and human computer interaction.
-Kraut was named the Herbert A. Simon Professor of Human-computer Interaction in 2000.
+Kraut was named the Herbert A. Simon Professor of Human-computer Interaction in 2000 and appointed University Professor in 2022.

-He was elected to the CHI Academy in 2003.
-He is board member of the Computer Science and Telecommunications Board of the US National Academy of Sciences and a fellow of the American Psychological Society and of the Association for Computing Machinery (2011).
+He was elected to the CHI Academy in 2003 and received its lifetime achievement award for research in 2016.
+He was board member of the Computer Science and Telecommunications Board of the US National Academy of Sciences and a fellow of the American Psychological Society and of the Association for Computing Machinery (2011).